21 Best Things To Do Ubud in 2024: Complete Itinerary

 Today, it houses over 2,000 pieces and over 2 million square feet of space and is filled with beautiful paintings, sculptures, and art pieces from different artists.

 There are rooms dedicated solely to religious art like Hindu gods or funeral items like wreaths and coffins.

 In addition to its extensive collection of artworks and artifacts, ARMA also hosts art exhibits regularly.

 Moreover, in the afternoon after viewing the art collections, visitors can have snacks in the local café or enjoy a traditional Balinese dance performance.

-- Walk through the Tegallalang Rice Terraces
+13. Walkthrough the Tegallalang Rice Terraces

-Another important tourist attraction to add in the things to do in Ubud is a walk through the Tegallalang Rice Terraces in Ubud and others.
-Rice paddies are very commonly found in Ubud, even if you take a walk down the streets of the town you will enjoy their view.
+Another important tourist attraction in Bali is the Tegallalang Rice Terraces in Ubud.
+Rice paddies are very commonly found in the Ubud town, even if you take a walk down the streets of the town you will enjoy their view.

 Along with walking, you can also learn how to plant and harvest rice here.
 A trip to the Tegallalang Terraces is considered to be the highlight of their vacations to Ubud by several tourists.